williampruden/sequelize-associations/README.md

 }
 ```

-We've removed the line `"jade": "~1.11.0",` and added lines for `pg`, `pg-hstore`, and `sequelize`  Jade is a templating engine to support views.
+We've removed the line `"jade": "~1.11.0",` and added lines for `pg`, `pg-hstore`, and `sequelize`.
+Jade is a templating engine to support views.
 Again we won't have views so its not needed. `pg` will be responsible for creating the database connection while `pg-hstore` is for serializing and deserializing JSON data into the Postgres hstore format.

-If you plan on using a different database please refer to the [sequelize docs](http://docs.sequelizejs.com/manual/installation/getting-started.html) as to what to install.
+If you plan on using a different database please refer to the [sequelize docs](http://docs.sequelizejs.com/manual/installation/getting-started.html) for what to install.

 Now that we have stripped away quite a bit of code its time to start building.
 Run `npm install` to install the packages found in our `./package.json`.